TurkiAlshehrii/Drum-Kit/README.md

 # Hey!

-- use this sipmle project to explain concept of (DOM)
+- build this sipmle project to explain concept of (DOM)
 ----------------------
 i use in this project: